MicrosoftDocs/microsoft-community-training/microsoft-community-training/rest-api-management/2_api-documentation.md

 1. Open the browser.
 2. Open the inspect window.
 (Shortcut: Press Ctrl + Shift + I or Right-click and select Inspect)
 3. In Inspect window, go to Network Tab
-4. Now in the browser, call the URL :<https://{your-MCT-portal-domain}/ExternalAuthentication/Login>.
+4. Now in the browser, call the URL :"https:// {your-MCT-portal-domain} /ExternalAuthentication/Login".

     **For example**: To get token for <https://mctdemo2.azurefd.net> instance, we can call mctdemo2.azurefd.net/ExternalAuthentication/Login